Rosslyn Tower: Building

 The building has a drawing room which was redesigned in 1907 by Leonard Wyburd RA (1865–1958) one of Britain's leading Arts & Crafts furniture designers and who led Liberty's design studio after being appointed aged just 18.

 The building was Grade II listed on 5 July 1974.

 Residents

 The house was commissioned by the Miles family and passed from Alfred Webb Miles, a pioneer of ready-made clothing, in 1903 to his daughters Emma Jessie Blanche and Elma Grace Miles, who lived in the house until Grace's death in 1956, and who also donated land elsewhere in Putney for the building of St Mary's Hall (now Hotham Hall) to St Mary's Church.
 A Miles Trust still exists to help fund aspects of community life in Putney.

+In the 70s, 80s and 90s it was owned and occupied by Dr Bruce MacGillivray (Dean of the Royal Free Hospital Medical School) and his wife Dr Ruth MacGillivray.

-In the 1990s the trance music DJ Paul Oakenfold owned the property and stored a large number of records in the basement, Oakenfold had bought the house at auction from his DJ friend Nicky Holloway.
+In the late 1990s the trance music DJ Paul Oakenfold owned the property and stored a large number of records in the basement, Oakenfold had bought the house at auction from his DJ friend Nicky Holloway.